octokit/plugin-rest-endpoint-methods.js/docs/dependabot/getOrgSecret.md

 # Get an organization secret

 Gets a single organization secret without revealing its encrypted value.

-You must authenticate using an access token with the `admin:org` scope to use this endpoint.
-GitHub Apps must have the `dependabot_secrets` organization permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `admin:org` scope to use this endpoint.

 ```js
 octokit.rest.dependabot.getOrgSecret({